apache/arrow-site/_drafts/arrow-flight-sql-jdbc.md

 database communications: how a client should talk to a server and execute queries, fetch result sets, and so on.

-With this new JDBC driver, applications using the JDBC API can talk to any database server implementing the Flight SQL protocol, while still using a familiar Java interface.
-Underneath, the driver sends queries to the server via Flight SQL and adapts responses to the ``ResultSet`` interface.
+With this new JDBC driver, applications can talk to any database server implementing the Flight SQL protocol using familiar JDBC APIs.
+Underneath, the driver sends queries to the server via Flight SQL and adapts responses to the JDBC interfaces.

 Put another way, Flight SQL is a database protocol designed for 1) columnar data and 2) implementation by multiple databases.
 Some